 For the year ended December 31, 2005, the Company's outside directors elected to receive 100% of their directors' compensation in shares of the Company's Class A Common Stock.
 Accordingly, Ms. Hendricks and Messrs.
 Bespolka, Mortenson, Ortale and Kaplan received total consideration of \$357,843 as compensation for their services as directors during 2005 through the issuance of a total of 26,580 shares of the Company's Class A Common Stock.
-The Company's Class A Common Stock was valued at \$15.42 per share for the issuance on January 8, 2005, \$13.63 per share for the issuance on April 20, 2005, \$14.08 per share for the issuance on October 28, 2005, and 1,220 per share for the issuance on November 7, 2005.
+The Company's Class A Common Stock was valued at \$15.42 per share for the issuance on January 8, 2005, \$13.63 per share for the issuance on April 20, 2005, \$14.08 per share for the issuance on July 25, 2005, \$10.08 per share for the issuance on October 28, 2005, and 1,220 per share for the issuance on November 7, 2005.

 As part of the merger with OFS, the Company entered into various agreements with Messrs.
 Norden and Mr. Kaplan and other persons who are now employees of OFS and owners of the Company's stock.
 Some of the 1,800,000 shares of the Company's Class A Preferred issued to stockholders of OFS in the merger were issued to Mr. Kaplan, a director of the Company, and to Mr. Norden, a director and Senior Executive Vice President of the Company, and the President and Chief Executive Officer of OFS.
-Mr. Kaplan owns 96,844 shares of Class A Preferred and Mr. Norden owns 328,192 shares of Class A Preferred, all of which would be converted or convertible if the Conversion Proposals are approved.
+After the scheduled purchase price adjustment, Mr. Kaplan will own 96,844 shares of Class A Preferred and Mr. Norden, will own 328,192 shares of Class A Preferred, all of which would be converted or convertible if the Conversion Proposals are approved.
 Pursuant to the Merger Agreement, the Company registered the 1,800,000 shares of Class A Common Stock issuable upon conversion of 1,800,000 shares of Class A Preferred.